 The CLHbid.com platform was really designed to solve the shortcomings witnessed with the other existing platforms out there.
 CLHbid.com is, in reality, a hybrid of three former methods, namely a) unreserved public auction, b) public tender, and c) private offer and acceptance.

 At unreserved auction, everything sells, regardless of price – unlike CLHbid.com where there is a floor price (‘Starting Bid’).

 With public tender, there is no transparency and you are restricted to submitting a single price – unlike CLHbid.com where you can increase your price in increments and you can see all other tenders as they come in.

-Finally, with private offer, most neighbours find out about a sale after it has taken place, often wishing they had been able to participate – unlike CLHbid.com where a pending sale is known to all neighbours and everyone has a chance to bid and determine in the end the real value of the land on that day.
+Finally, with private offer, most neighbors find out about a sale after it has taken place, often wishing they had been able to participate – unlike CLHbid.com where a pending sale is known to all neighbors and everyone has a chance to bid and determine in the end the real value of the land on that day.